 Well, it would follow that obviously there was no Colorado Rockies baseball then.
 Nope, we had just gotten cable, and so you were either an Atlanta Braves fan (TBS), or a Chicago Cubs fan (WGN).
 I chose the latter.
 I loved the Dodgers because I loved LA.
 Lasorda, Valenzuela, Steve Garvey, Cey… plus the colors were blue, and my brother like the Yankees, so of course, I would like their nemesis.

 But here’s the thing, the Denver Bears played at Mile High.
-So, if you were a Bronco fan (and we all were), it was like sneaking in to the hallowed church during the summer.
+So, if you were a Bronco fan (and we all were), it was like sneaking into the hallowed church during the summer.
 Plus, us folk from the mountains got to come down to the “big city.”
 You know, Federal Blvd.
 HA!
 And for maybe $35, (probably with a discount from King Soopers -score!) the whole family could enjoy the day, that was doable.
 And the Bears were great.
-No, really, there were maybe the best Triple A team of all time.
+No, really, they were maybe the best Triple-A team of all time.
 Especially the 1980 team.
 Between 1971 and 1982, they had won 7 division championships.
 It was fun baseball to watch, and easy to see, because really only about 10,000 people went to most games.
-1st base line?
+1st baseline?
 Sure.
 Behind the dugout?
 You bet.
-Right on the wall in outfield?
+Right on the wall in the outfield?
 Not a problem.
 I remember catching or snagging at least 5 baseballs, and they handed them out like candy then.
 If you got one, it was yours.

 So, I became a fan of the Denver Bears, but really, I just loved Tim Raines.
 He was amazing.
 He hit .354 and stole 77 bases and had 11 triples in 1980.
 He was 20.
 It was truly inspiring.
 He was named rookie of the year, best minor leaguer of the year later, I think.